userexperior-technologies/userexperior-integration-xamarin/README.md

 		Code Example:

 			try {
-				UserExperior.setCustomTag("Mobile Top-up", UeCustomType.EVENT);
+				UserExperior.SetCustomTag("Mobile Top-up", "EVENT");
 			} catch (Exception e) {
 				e.printStackTrace();
 			}

 	2. <u>Messages</u>: A message can be any app message shown to user, any response or error  message or toast message or validation messages or messages shown on dialog boxes etc. which indicates a response to the user by the app.
-To add message, use UeCustomType.MSG in 2nd parameter.
+To add message, use **"MSG"** in 2nd parameter.

 		e.g. “Please select location”, “Enable location permission”, “User Name or Password is incorrect”, etc.

 		Code Example:

 			try {
-				UserExperior.setCustomTag("Please select location!", UeCustomType.MSG);
+				UserExperior.SetCustomTag("Please select location!", "MSG");
 			} catch (Exception e) {
 				e.printStackTrace();
 			}

 	3. <u>Tags</u>: In UserExperior terms, a tag is a kind of behaviour  in the user’s session.
 You can add  Tag to  even create segments of users based on behaviour or a certain condition, you can define your own tags for your app.
-To define your own tag, use UeCustomType.TAG in 2nd parameter.
+To define your own tag, use **"TAG"** in 2nd parameter.

 		e.g. “Free User”, “Paid User”, “Burgundy User”, “No Txn by User”, “Free Subscription”, etc.

 		Code Example:

 			try {
-				UserExperior.setCustomTag("Free User", UeCustomType.TAG);
+				UserExperior.SetCustomTag("Free User", "TAG");
 			} catch (Exception e) {
 				e.printStackTrace();
 			}